Latest Blog Posts

 Offering Help

 A lot of times a friend or family member will offer help.
-Too often the person thinks it would be better for the friend with hoarding disorder to have a less cluttered space.
+Too often the person thinks it would be better for the friend with a hoarding disorder to have a less cluttered space.
 The help is usually offered in a well-meaning manner.
 If the person with the hoarding disorder is not ready to change, progress will not be made or if some is made it will not be a lasting change.
 Talk to them about what they want and need.
 It may be to join a group for peer support in conquering their hoarding habits, working with a therapist or working with a Professional Organizer.
 The journey of changing habits and conquering shame is long but worth the time, energy and support you can give them.

 Did I miss anything?
 Let me know in the comments about your hoarding disorder journey.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of physical activity to reduce clutter, in your home and office.
-She guides and supports you to manage your time.
+She guides and supports you in managing your time.
 If you’re in a difficult transition Julie can coach you to break free of emotional clutter constraining you from living life on your terms.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca